 The main way to travel around the Greek islands is by ferry.
 Faster boats make it from Piraeus to the larger islands in just a few hours, contributing to the Greek island hopping popularity of the Cyclades.
 A good source of ferry schedules in Greece is DANAE ferry tickets online.

-For general weather and historic climate information, see Santorini Weather and Climate.
+For general weather and historic climate information for planning your travel, see Santorini Weather and Climate.

 For finding a hotel in Greece, see the booking box below